KenanOzbelli/Shopify-App-Sample/README.md

 ### Work in progress...

 ### Custom Cross sell application to sell other products.
-I didn't like shopifies Apps so I am making my own
+I didn't like shopify's Cross sell Apps so I am making my own